christiancioffi/CTF_Write-ups/UIUCTF_2023/WEB/Adminplz/README.md

 }

 ```
 CSP is set to <code>default-src 'none'</code>.
-A very strict policy that prevents any external resource to be loaded and any script to be executed, thus no XSS.
+A very strict policy that prevents any external resources from being loaded and any scripts from running, so no XSS.
 ```java
 @PostMapping(path = "/login", consumes = {MediaType.APPLICATION_FORM_URLENCODED_VALUE})
     public String login(HttpSession session, User user) {